 It’s easy to accidentally overlook a request, so your team will have to keep following up about their holiday.
 Even worse, you might overlook one person’s request and approve a request that came in later.
 This isn’t fair to your team, and it puts extra stress on you.

-When you use Timetastic, you have a convenient way for your team to book a time off request.
+When you use Timetastic, you have a convenient way for your team to send a time off request.
 They simply send it through Timetastic, either on the mobile app or their web browser.
 Their request goes to your inbox, where you can approve or decline it.

-Here’s how that works:
+Here's how it works:

 Discover the wonders of Timetastic in our webinar